 One morning our cousins took us out in their boat, hoping to show us some Whooping Cranes.

 “Whoopers” are on the endangered species list and protected.
 That area of the Texas coast is one of the few places they can be seen, so bird watchers from all over the country come, hoping to get a glimpse, and maybe a picture, of them during the short time they’re in the area.

-When we returned to the boat ramp, there was a large group of pelicans waiting patiently at the fish-cleaning station, hoping to get an easy lunch when fishermen came in.
-They seemed to be disappointed that we were empty-handed.
+When we returned to the boat ramp, there was a large group of pelicans waiting patiently at the fish-cleaning station hoping to get an easy lunch when fishermen came in.
+They seemed disappointed that we were empty-handed.